DonMMK/Embedded-Systems-EGH456/PreRequisite/CAB202/Week 1-6/README.md

 ## Binary Representation of data and bitwise operations.
 #### Decimal Represenation (Theory)
 - Digits 0 to 9 to make numbers <- base 10
+- Concept of Addtion, then Add with Carry. -> gives the idea of overflow when the carry is not represented
--
+- When subtr

 #### Binary Represenation (Theory)
 - Notes